sikthehedgehog/vdpnotes/test_reg.md

 Writing to `$C0001C`:

+* Bit 0 has two effects:
+    - It selects Z80/PSG clock.
+When `0` it's the usual 3.58MHz, while when `1` it passes the 68000 clock to it instead.
+    - It also seems to force the use of EDCLK as if `RS0` had been set (on a Mega Drive, this would affect H32 mode's normal functionality).
+* Bit 1 controls EDCLK pin direction:
+    - `0`: EDCLK is input to VDP (used as DCLK when `RS0` is set).
+    - `1`: EDCLK is output from VDP (it outputs the internally generated DCLK).
+* Bit 2: when set, the V counter is frozen by default, then it will increment every dot (2 DCLK) where the /BG pin is high.
+* Bit 3: when set, the H counter is frozen by default, then it will increment every dot (2 DCLK) where the /INTAK pin is high.
 * Bits 6:4 seem to be used to force VDP to do memory fetches, though I'm not sure how it works exactly.
 The following combinations are known to select something:
   - `000`: nothing (normal)
   - `001`: plane A tilemap table